r0b-adams/ai-cli/README.md

 # ai-study-buddy

 A CLI that interfaces with ChatGPT.

-ChatGPT behaves as an expert in TypeScript and JavaScript
+ChatGPT behaves as an expert in TypeScript and JavaScript.

 ## Installation